Optare Solo

-The Optare Solo is a low-floor minibus/midibus with one or two doors manufactured by Optare in the United Kingdom since 1998.
+The Switch Solo (formerly sold as the Optare Solo) was a low-floor minibus/midibus with one or two doors manufactured by Switch Mobility in the United Kingdom from 1998 until 2025.
 The Solo name is a play on its low-floor status, the manufacturer marketing its vehicle as having an entrance that is "so low" from the floor, namely 200 mm with kneeling suspension.
-In January 2012 Optare announced the end of production for the original Solo design with a modified Solo SR taking over.
+In January 2012, Optare announced the end of production for the original Solo design with a modified Solo SR taking over.

-The original innovative design, featuring a front axle ahead of the entrance door, gained a Millennium product award, along with a Queen's Award for Enterprise.
-3,857 original model Solos were built between 1998 and 2012.
-As of April 2017, almost 1,500 Solo SRs had been built.
+The original innovative design, featuring a front axle ahead of the entrance door, gained a Millennium product award, along with a Queen's Award for Enterprise, in 2000.

 Construction

-The Solo is an integral midibus (as opposed to a separate chassis and body) built in a modular design, with steel frame and GRP panels.
-Detailed analysis and computer modelling of the design and any impacts of stresses it would see in service were undertaken by finite element analysis firm Analysis by Firth, based in Wigan, UK.
+The Solo is an integral midibus (as opposed to a separate chassis and body) built in a modular design, with steel frame and fibreglass panels.
 It is powered by a Mercedes-Benz OM904LA engine, which produces 122 bhp or 147 bhp according to specification, and it is typically mated to an Allison 2000 automatic gearbox.
-Later, the options of a Cummins ISBe 6-cylinder 185 bhp engine or a MAN engine became available.
+Options of a Cummins ISBe 6-cylinder 185 bhp engine or a MAN engine later became available.
 There was also the option of a 4-speed Allison AT545 gearbox.
 In 2005 a hybrid Solo was constructed, using a small diesel unit and an Eneco (now known as Traction Technology) battery propulsion unit.

-The Optare Solo is available in various lengths: 7.8 m, 8.5 m, 9.2 m and 9.9 m - all 2.5 m wide.
+The Switch Solo is available in various lengths: 7.8 m, 8.5 m, 9.2 m and 9.9 m - all 2.5 m wide.
 The chassis type code of the Solo denotes the length – M780 corresponds to 7.8 m, M850 to 8.5 m, and so forth.
 However, the Cummins-powered Solos required extra rear bodywork in order to accommodate the larger engine, which increased the overall length by 0.3 m.
 This is reflected in the chassis code, so a Cummins-powered Solo was coded M810, M880, M950 or M1020.

 Along with the launch of the 9.9 m model, the Solo was also first offered with LED-type rear lights, as opposed to the standard rectangular clusters.
 Seating capacities range from 25 for an M780, 29 for an M850, 33 for M920 and 37 for an M990.